CheHsuan/markdown-tree/README.md

 ## Rules

 * Directories will become to heading lines with level according to its depth of the root dir.
-* Files will become to an item of list.
+* Files will become to items of list.
 * Only support 6 levels since markdown only has 6 levels.

 **Special Case**

-* Directories with "-example" suffix will be an list item, too.
+* Directories with "-example" suffix will be list items, too.

 ## Example